 allUsers are two specialized types.
 For a list of typical

 member types in IAM, see Concepts related to identity.
-In

-the Storage Object Creator role for that bucket.
+Storage Object Creator for

 IAM Conditions allows you to set conditions that control how permissions are granted to members.
 Cloud Storage supports the following types of condition attributes:

 resource.name: Grant access to buckets and objects based on the bucket or object name.
 You can also use

 resource.typeto grant access to either buckets or objects, but doing so is mostly redundant with using